-In the meanwhile most of us have climbed the ladder and from the top spot, we can see that it’s a dead end street: nothing to hunt from there, no new needs, just a repetition of the same that is not bringing us further.
+In meanwhile most of us have climbed the ladder and from the top spot, we can see that it’s a dead-end street: nothing to hunt from there, no new needs, just a repetition of the same that is not bringing us further.
 Post-modern reality is becoming a fact, we are turning in cycles.
-What are the new goals we can now aim fore?
+What are the new goals we can now aim for?
 Or do we need to accept that we do not need new ones?
-Can a business continue to exist, if it just pastures, so to say, in stead of hunting?
-Can we create a society with these hunting human beings that builds on altruism, wealth, happiness and satisfaction – all aspects that, as soon as you have them, can’t be increased anymore?
+Can a business continue to exist, if it just pastures, so to say, instead of hunting?
+Can we create a society with these hunting human beings that build on altruism, wealth, happiness, and satisfaction – all aspects that, as soon as you have them, can’t be increased anymore?

 Or would we panic then, because we fear to be ambushed, as soon as we start pasturing?

 We might need to overcome our urge to continuously find newer, greater goals if we do not want to fall from that ladder; we might need to adopt a new view on what is driving us instead, and observe what is in front of us with new eyes.
 Maybe we should take a break, relax, design the world accordingly, and then enjoy a well-deserved retirement?
 Instead of constantly renewing rather improve the existing; instead of craving to possess rather share what we have; instead of predatorily hunt, just sustainably pasture.